 Ten Metro employees have tested positive for the coronavirus, including four bus operators, according to Metro.
 The Amalgamated Transit Union Local 689, which represents Metro operators, has called for fewer service shifts and better protective equipment for its workers.

 What about Amtrak?

-Amtrak announced Sunday it is canceling its Acela Express line in the Northeast because of reduced demand, after previously canceling nonstop Acela trains only.
+Amtrak has announced the cancellation of its Acela Express line in the Northeast because of reduced demand, after previously canceling nonstop Acela trains only.